 The head of the Gardening Club, widely known for her calm, laid-back nature, and her ever-present straw hat.

-- Buxom Is Better: Vivi certainly thinks so.
-Also note worthing that she has the largest rack among the cast as well.
+- Buxom Is Better: It's worth noting that she appears to have the largest rack among the Cold Steel cast.
+Vivi approves.

 - Crouching Moron, Hidden Badass: Edel generally comes across as a peaceful, slightly ditzy gardener.
 However, when pushed into combat, she is extremely talented with an orbal staff - despite her insistence to the contrary - and is a skilled arts user.